hotosm/hot-uganda/odk_csv_cleaning/README.md

 This script is meant to aid in the cleaning and merging of data from ODK-Form CSVs.

-clean_form_csvs.py handles one argument (after [file]) at a time, with an option to add -n/--name for a custom output name of a given file.
+clean_form_csvs.py handles one argument (after [file]) at a time, with an option to add -n|--name for a custom output name of a given file.

+You can run each argument individually on a given file, or as part of a batch process on a directory of files.

 ## Dependencies

 * python2.7
 * pandas

+### Overview

+The instructions found below go into detail on how to install python (2.7), pips (if missing) and pandas (a required module).

+If you have a working version of python27 on your PATH, you can run the script one time (calling --help) to initiate a pandas install using pip.
+The script will then install the pandas module via pip for you, without you having to do any additional steps.

 #### Instructions for installing python: